CL-CHEN-Lab/RepliSeq/README.md

 ```

-## Requirements :
+## Requirements:

-This package depends on :
+This package depends on:

 * R version >= 3.4.4 (2018-03-15)

-As mentionned in the DESCRIPTION, this packages imports :
+As mentionned in the DESCRIPTION, this packages imports:

 * dplyr (>= 0.8.3)
 * magrittr (>= 1.5)